thruston/python-tablinum/README.md

       --file FILE  Source file name, defaults to STDIN

 The script can be used with the DSL `gen` to generate data or to read from STDIN or from an optional file path.
+If you don't like typing such a long name, then you could do something like `alias tbl=tablinum_filter`.

 ### Usage from within Vim

-Assuming you have installed successfully and you can run `tabble` from the console then you can use the same filter from within Vim, by adding a line to your `.vimrc` file like this:
+Assuming you have installed successfully and you can run `tablinum_filter` from the console then you can use the same filter from within Vim, by adding a line to your `.vimrc` file like this:

-    :command! -nargs=* -range=% Table <line1>,<line2>!tabble <q-args>
+    :command! -nargs=* -range=% Table <line1>,<line2>!tablinum_filter <q-args>

 You can of course use some word other than `Table` as the command name.
 Perhaps `Tbl` ?
 Take your pick, you can choose anything, except that Vim insists on the name starting with an uppercase letter.

-With a definition like this, when you type `:Table` in normal mode in Vim, it will call `tabble` on the current area and replace it with the output.
-If you are in Visual Line mode then the current area will just be the marked lines.
+With a definition like this, when you type `:Table` in normal mode in Vim, it will pass the current buffer to the script and replace the contents with the output.
+If you are in Visual Line mode then the current buffer will just be the marked lines.
-If you are in Normal mode then the current area will be the whole file.
+If you are in Normal mode then the current buffer will be the whole file.

     :Table [delimiter.maxsplit] [verb [option]]...

 ### Writing the agenda line

-Whether you are calling `tabble` from Vim or the command line, the parsing of your input is the same.
+Whether you are calling Tablinum from Vim or the command line, the parsing of your input is the same.

 Use blanks to separate the arguments you type: the delimiter argument and any verbs must be single blank-separated words.
 Any word that looks like a verb